josh9730/refactored-couscous/projects/snapshots/readme.md

 ### YAML

 The `data.yaml` file contains the instructions for the snapshots program.
 This contains the variables that you want to run the Checks on.
+The YAML file has quite a few examples already in there, with some commented out.
+You should be able to setup the program and run immediately.
+You can delete & add to the file as you see fit, based on what you want to run checks on.
+At the bottom of the readme, there is a blank 'reset' file you can use if you wish.

+Note that as this is YAML, the indentation is important!

 Example below:

-Note that as this is YAML, the indentation is important!

 ```yaml
 ---
 ticket: NOC-600000